ErayEroglu/testing-repo/README.md

 ## Creating GIFs

-Embedding an animated gif in your README quickly demonstrates what your project does and catches the reader's eye.
-Here are a few programs that can help you quickly create gifs for your project:
+Embedding an animated GIF in your README quickly demonstrates what your project does and catches the reader's eye.
+Here are a few programs that can help you quickly create GIFs for your project:

-- [Gifski](https://github.com/sindresorhus/Gifski#readme) - **FREE** - More vivid colors than the rest, but still keep size low.
+- [Gifski](https://github.com/sindresorhus/Gifski#readme) - **FREE** - More vivid colors than the rest, but still keeps size low.
-- [Giphy Capture](https://giphy.com/apps/giphycapture) - **FREE** - Easy to upload to giphy.com, slightly annoying UX.
+- [Giphy Capture](https://giphy.com/apps/giphycapture) - **FREE** - Easy to upload to giphy.com, with a slightly annoying UX.
-- [LICEcap](https://www.cockos.com/licecap/) - **FREE** - Less intuitive, more features.
+- [LICEcap](https://www.cockos.com/licecap/) - **FREE** - Less intuitive, with more features.
 - [Peek](https://github.com/phw/peek#readme) - **FREE** - Simple and easy to use for Linux users.
 - [Recordit](https://recordit.co/) - **FREE** - Simple, clean UI, but auto-uploads to Recordit.
-- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif/) - **FREE** - Open source, customizable UI and easily editable GIFs, easy to get started.
+- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif/) - **FREE** - Open source, with a customizable UI and easily editable GIFs, easy to get started.
-- [terminalizer](https://github.com/faressoft/terminalizer) - **FREE** - Record your terminal and generate animated gif images or share a web player.
+- [terminalizer](https://github.com/faressoft/terminalizer) - **FREE** - Record your terminal and generate animated GIF images or share a web player.
-- [ttystudio](https://github.com/chjj/ttystudio#readme) - **FREE** - For commandline tools, a terminal-to-gif recorder minus the headaches.
+- [ttystudio](https://github.com/chjj/ttystudio#readme) - **FREE** - For command-line tools, a terminal-to-GIF recorder minus the headaches.
-- [vhs](https://github.com/charmbracelet/vhs) - **FREE** - Generate beautiful terminal gifs with a simple scripting language
+- [vhs](https://github.com/charmbracelet/vhs) - **FREE** - Generate beautiful terminal GIFs with a simple scripting language

 ## Get Feedback